Chana Masala has become a weeknight staple in our house.

 Add the chickpeas, combine well making sure the chickpeas are coated in the spices.

-Pour in the crushed tomatoes, coconut milk and vegetable stock.
+Pour in the crushed tomatoes and vegetable stock.
 Bring to the boil, turn down to a simmer and partially cover the pot.
 Allow to simmer away for at least 35-40 minutes.
 Stir occasionally.

 Scatter the baby spinach or baby kale into the pot, they will wilt in the heat of the liquid.
 Stir to combine.

-Remove from heat, garnish with plenty of fresh cilantro and a swirl of vegan sour cream if desired.
+Remove from heat, garnish with plenty of fresh cilantro and a swirl of tofu sour cream if desired.